thegli/yfquotes-cinnamon-desklet/README.md

 Either follow the installation instructions on [Cinnamon spices](https://cinnamon-spices.linuxmint.com/desklets), or manually download the folder **yfquotes@thegli** (below "files") and copy the folder and its content to *~/.local/share/cinnamon/desklets/*.

 ## Configuration
-Check out the desklet configuration settings, and choose the data refresh period, the list of quotes to show (see also [Known Limitations](#known-limitations)), and quote details to display.
+Check out the desklet configuration settings, and choose the data refresh period, the list of quotes to show (see also [Known limitations](#known-limitations)), and quote details to display.
 The default list contains the Dow 30 companies.

 ## Release notes